 Sabbatical Leave Report

-Each candidate must submit a report (Sabbatical Report Form will open in Word) to the Dean’s office by October 1 of the year following sabbatical.
+Each faculty member taking sabbatical must submit a report (Sabbatical Report Form will open in Word) to the Dean’s office during the first semester after returning to regular duty.
+The deadline for those taking either fall or calendar year sabbaticals is May 15; the deadline for those taking either spring or academic year sabbaticals is December 15.
 If the sabbatical’s goals are not met or a report is not submitted, the faculty member will not be approved for future sabbaticals.

 - Faculty Affairs Overview: https://facultyaffairs.colorado.edu/faculty/leaves-1/sabbaticals